 2021 CALL TO ACTION

 Bear advocacy is critical until bears are permanently protected.
 Please continue the fight!
 Our education must continue until all residents become Bear Smart champions.
 We need everyone to pitch in to make this happen.

 - Email Gov. Murphy Tell his staff that we support him and his desire to end the hunt.

 - Refute bear lies.
-Whenever and wherever (newspaper, social media, radio, etc.) bears are slandered to support hunting, please counter it by commenting or writing a letter to the editor.
+Whenever and wherever (newspaper, social media, radio, etc.) you see lies about bears, please counter it by commenting or writing a letter to the editor.
 See more information below on letter writing.

 - Hold Banner Protests.
 Two or more people and a good location are all that’s needed for a successful banner protest.
 Contact Doreen.Frega@aplnj.org for a banner.

 - Tweet Governor Murphy: @GovMurphy #SaveNJBears

 - Get involved and STAY involved.
 Help us educate the public and support us financially so we can continue our work to permanently protect black bears.
 Contact Doreen.Frega@aplnj.org to join us at educational outreach events.

 Follow the Bear Group on Facebook!